overbrowsing/wasteback-machine/README.md

 Wasteback Machine provides two primary functions:

-1. Discover available mementos for a URL in a given time range.
+1. Discover available memento-datetimes for a URL in a given time range.
 2. Analyse a specific memento for page size and composition.

-### 1. Fetch Available Mementos
+### 1. Fetch Available Memento-datetimes

 ```javascript
 import { getMementos } from "@overbrowsing/wasteback-machine";